Do you want to prepare an elegant English dish for your date night but you’re afraid you might mess up your diet?

 Research shows that glutathione is involved in the following processes: the direct chemical neutralization of several toxins, the regeneration of the antioxidant vitamins C and E, acts as a cofactor for several antioxidant enzymes, the neutralization of free radicals made in the liver during phase I of detoxification, the phase II detoxification reaction in which toxins produced in phase I are made water soluble so they can be excreted from the kidneys, the regulation of cellular growth and death, the maintenance of DNA health and mitochondrial function, and the transportation of mercury out of the brain and cells (3).

-Of course, to make it keto-friendly, we will only use keto friendly ingredients so you can both enjoy a sumptuous meal all while losing excess fat.
+Of course, to make it keto-friendly, I will only use keto friendly ingredients so you can both enjoy a sumptuous meal all while losing excess fat.

 The pastry will be made out of dough from different kinds of cheese since they have a myriad of vitamins, healthy fats, and other essential elements that are good for your beauty and health.